-Whilst not all of our students have been identified as 'SEND', each one might be described as having 'additional educational needs' as their needs are unable to be met in a mainstream provision, hence the referral to a Red Balloon Centre.
+Whilst not all of our students have been identified as 'SEND', each one might be described as having 'additional educational needs' as their needs are unable to be met in a mainstream provision, hence the referral to a Red Balloon Education Trust centre.

-Red Balloon's capacity to work effectively with SEND students
+RBET - Norfolk's capacity to work effectively with SEND students

-Neither our staff (in terms of their training) nor our buildings and resources make Red Balloon Centres suitable for students with extensive sensory or physical needs, or those with significant communication and /or interaction needs.
-We do, however, have real strengths in supporting students who experience certain emotional and mental health difficulties, and, by the bespoke nature of all Red Balloon provision, we are able to meet certain needs in the area of cognition and learning.
+Neither our staff (in terms of their training) nor our buildings and resources make RBET - Norfolk suitable for students with extensive sensory or physical needs, or those with significant communication and /or interaction needs.
+We do, however, have real strengths in supporting students who experience certain emotional and mental health difficulties, and, by the bespoke nature of all RBET provision, we are able to meet certain needs in the area of cognition and learning.

 We will always consider referrals for students with EHC (education, health and care) plans, but will only admit a student if we, together with the student and her / his parent(s) / carer(s), believe it possible to meet the needs identified within the plan.
 It is also essential to state (see admissions policy) that a key component of our provision is that we provide a safe and supportive community for every student.
 The issue of individual rights as set against the rights of the broader community is a complex one.
-It is, however, the case that we will not allow any student to access or remain in a Red Balloon placement if they consistently refuse to respect the rights of other members of the community.
+It is, however, the case that we will not allow any student to access or remain at the Centre if they consistently refuse to respect the rights of other members of the community.
 We acknowledge that this may curtail our capacity to work with the full range of SEMH students, but we will always protect the community that forms the bedrock of our provision.

-Red Balloon aims in working with SEND students:
+In working with SEND students, we aim to:

-We aim to:

-- ensure that we are fully aware of the needs of all students and that we devise individual plans to ensure those needs are met; - ensure that students with special educational needs and disabilities are able to join in with all the activities available to the best of their capability; - support all students to develop positive wellbeing; - support all students to make the best possible academic progress;
+- ensure that we are fully aware of the needs of all students and that we devise individual plans to ensure those needs are met; - ensure that students with special educational needs and disabilities are able to join in with all the activities available to the best of their capability; - support all students to develop positive wellbeing; - support all students to make the best possible academic progress; - ensure parents/carers are informed of their child's special needs and that there is effective communication between parents/carers and Red Balloon to ensure that

-- ensure parents/carers are informed of their child's special needs and that there is effective communication between parents/carers and Red Balloon to ensure that learners express their views and are fully involved in decisions which affect their education; - promote effective partnership with and the involvement of outside agencies when appropriate; - ensure SEND students are provided with appropriate support to enable them to 'transition' either back to mainstream school or into education, employment or training (adulthood).
+- learners express their views and are fully involved in decisions which affect their education; - promote effective partnership with and the involvement of outside agencies when appropriate; - ensure SEND students are provided with appropriate support to enable them to 'transition' either back to mainstream school or into education, employment or training (adulthood).

-In line with the recommendations of the revised Code of Practice we seek to: (NB these principles match the practice that we have always pursued at Red Balloon):
+In line with the recommendations of the revised Code of Practice we seek to: